thephpleague/fractal/installation.md

 ## Going Solo

-You can also use Fractal without using Composer by registing an autoloader function:
+You can also use Fractal without using Composer by registering an autoloader function:

 ~~~ php
 spl_autoload_register(function ($class) {